Dumbrăveni: Geography

 Dumbrăveni lies on the banks of the river Târnava Mare, 20 km east from the city of Mediaș, the second largest city in the county, and 77 km northeast of Sibiu, the county seat.
 It is situated on the Transylvanian Plateau, on the border with Mureș County, midway between Mediaș and Sighișoara.

 The town is crossed on its southern edge by National Road DN14, which connects Sibiu to Sighișoara.
 There is also a train station that serves Line 300 of the CFR network, which connects Bucharest with the Hungarian border near Oradea.

 The Șaroș gas field is located on the territory of Dumbrăveni.

 Demographics

-At the 2021 Romanian census, Dumbrăveni had a population of 6,238.
-According to the 2011 census, 71.1% of inhabitants were Romanians, 18.4% Roma, 9.2% Hungarians, and 1% Germans (more specifically Transylvanian Saxons).
+According to the 2011 census, the town had 7,388 inhabitants; 71.1% of those were Romanians, 18.4% Roma, 9.2% Hungarians, and 1% Germans (more specifically Transylvanian Saxons).
+At the 2021 census, Dumbrăveni had a population of 6,238; of those, 56.54% were Romanians, 23.32% Roma, and 5.69% Hungarians.

 For Armenian Catholics, see Ordinariate for Armenian Catholics of Romania.